May 13, 2025 by Lenny Rudow

 Deck Boat Versus Pontoon: Price

-When it comes to deck boat vs pontoon price, all bets are off — this is truly a matter of “you get what you pay for.”
+When it comes to the pricing of deck boats vs pontoons, all bets are off—this is truly a matter of “you get what you pay for.”
 You can find deck boats that are relatively cheap, and others with a sticker price that will make you faint.
 And you can find pontoon boats that are easily affordable, as well as models that MSRP for the cost of a house.
-So, making a blanket statement about deck boat vs pontoon price is simply impossible.
+So, making a blanket statement about is simply impossible.

 What will end up in your driveway, a deck boat or a pontoon?
 It all depends on how much each of these advantages and disadvantages matter to you, personally.
 Then again, maybe your answer will be, “Both!”